nadhiflazuardi/fmlx-training/Working With VM Debian 12/Installing VM Debian 12.md

 ```

 3. Apply the new network configuration using `sudo netplan apply`.
+4. Make sure host is using the netplan on the Wired Connections options
-4. Verify that bridge interface has IP address with `ip a show br0`
+5. Verify that bridge interface has IP address with `ip a show br0`

 # Creating The Headless Debian 12 Virtual Machine
 ---